-There is usually a sense of dread when you notice something isn’t quite right with your furnace.
-You’re resting at home and you realize your furnace is endlessly kicking in and shutting off.
-However, before you panic, there are some things you can check when you first notice that your furnace seems to be shutting off more frequently than it should be.
+There is usually a sense of anxiety when you notice something isn’t quite right with your furnace.
+You’re resting at home and you notice your furnace is endlessly kicking in and shutting off.
+However, before you panic, there are a few things you can check when you realize your furnace seems to be shutting off more frequently than it should be.

-- Look at your thermostat—For lots of us, we may have set our thermostats months ago and forgot about it, particularly when using a smart or programmable thermostat.
-Check your thermostat to see if anything unfamiliar is going on or if it may need new batteries.
+- Look at your thermostat—For lots of us, we may have set our thermostats weeks ago and forgot about it, particularly when using a smart or programmable thermostat.
+Check your thermostat to see if anything unfamiliar is taking place or if it may need new batteries.
 The location of your thermostat could make a difference, as well.
-If it’s located in a place that’s often hotter than the rest of your space, such as in direct sunlight or by another heat source, it could be wrongly assuming your home has met the desired temperature.
+If it’s located in a place that’s often hotter than the rest of your space, such as in direct sunlight or near another heat source, it could be wrongly assuming your home is already up to the desired temperature.

 - Check out your windows for proper insulation—If your home doesn’t have appropriate insulation, your furnace is likely to shut off more often.
 Walk around your home and check the windows to ensure they are all closed and examine the seals around your windows for any drafts or cold air entering into your house.

-While you can review these issues by yourself, if issues still continue after these checks, it might be time to call in the professionals.
+While you can certainly check for some of these issues by yourself, if issues still continue after these checks, it might be time to call in the professionals.
 When your furnace is consistently turning off, it can result in unnecessary work and stress on your system that could produce more pricey repairs or even a replacement.

-Our experts are happy to help you assess the situation and find the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
-If you have questions, give us a call at 210-404-4233 or use our online scheduler to conveniently request an appointment.
+Our experts are here to help you evaluate the situation and find the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
+If you have questions, call us at 210-404-4233 or use our online scheduler to conveniently request an appointment.